-Frog habitat created, retained and removed is provided in Appendix C. 7 To minimise and compensate for the loss of a maximum 152 ha Wallum Sedge Frog (Litoria olongburensis) habitat at the subject site, the person undertaking the action must establish created compensatory habitat for the Wallum Sedge Frog within the subject site in accordance with the Wallum Sedge Frog Management Plan.
+Frog habitat created, retained and removed is provided in Error!
+Reference source not found 7 To minimise and compensate for the loss of a maximum 152 ha Wallum Sedge Frog ( Litoria olongburensis ) habitat at the subject site, the person undertaking the action must establish created compensatory habitat for the Wallum Sedge Frog within the subject site in accordance with the Wallum Sedge Frog Management Plan.
 The created compensatory habitat must be established in stages, commensurate with the area of habitat destroyed or removed through the construction of precincts and must reach a minimum of 152 ha, prior to completion of construction of the Development.
-Compliant A pre-construction Wallum Sedge Frog habitat survey has been undertaken, in accordance with the methods outlined in the Wallum Sedge Frog Management Plan to confirm the extent of Wallum Sedge Frog habitat to be removed under each approved precinct Construction Environmental Management Plan (CEMP).
-A summary of Wallum Sedge Frog habitat removed, retained and created in each precinct is provided in Appendix C. Creation of Wallum Sedge Frog ponds in the northern, central and southern frog corridors have been completed in advance of construction in the relevant precincts.
-Compensatory habitat will continue to be created in line with the Environmental Rehabilitation Plans.
-Photos of the completed frog ponds are provided in Figure 2-2.
-8 Prior to the commencement of the action the person undertaking the action must develop and submit to the Minister for approval a Wallum Sedge Frog Management Plan to monitor and manage the Wallum Sedge Frog (Litoria olongburensis) population at the Subject Site including its use of the Created Compensatory Habitat within the Subject Site.
+Compliant A pre-construction Wallum Sedge Frog habitat survey has been undertaken, in accordance with the methods outlined in the Wallum Sedge Frog Management Plan (Box 1, Error!
+Reference source not found.) to confirm the extent of Wallum Sedge Frog habitat to be removed under each approved precinct Construction Environmental Management Plan (CEMP).
+A summary of Wallum Sedge Frog habitat removed, retained and created in each precinct is provided in Appendix C. Wallum Sedge Frog ponds have been created in the Frog Zone and Frog Buffer adjacent to Precincts 2, 4, 5 and 7 - 13 in advance of commencement of construction of the development in the relevant Precincts.
+Photos of the completed frog ponds are provided in Figure 4 and Figure 5.
+8 Prior to the commencement of the action the person undertaking the action must develop and submit to the Minister for approval a Wallum Sedge Frog Management Plan to monitor and manage the Wallum Sedge Frog ( Litoria olongburensis ) population at the Subject Site including its use of the Created Compensatory Habitat within the Subject Site.
 The Wallum Sedge Frog Management Plan must be developed by an Appropriately Qualified Ecologist.
 The Wallum Sedge Frog Management Plan must include: • a review of the existing baseline L. olongburensis population and distribution within the Subject Site; • a scientifically robust methodology for monitoring L. olongburensis population and Created Compensatory Habitat success within the Subject Site; Compliant Stockland submitted the Wallum Sedge Frog Management Plan to DotEE on 6 December 2013, prior to commencement of the action on 15 January 2015.
 DotEE issued Stockland a letter on 10 December 2013 approving Revision B of the plan, stating that it meets the requirements of Condition 8.
 The current version of the Wallum Sedge Frog Management Plan is Revision G (May 2020) which was approved by DAWE on 3 June 2020.
-The Wallum Sedge Frog Management Plan was reviewed following completion of the audit in 2021 undertaken in accordance with Condition 13.
-No amendments are required following the review.
+The first audit required under Condition 13 was submitted in August 2018 and the Wallum Sedge Frog Management Plan was updated in response to this review.
 Appendix A, Table A 5 lists the requirements of the Wallum Sedge Frog Management Plan and states how the requirements have been met.